 515 West Briar has studio and 1-bedroom apartments.
-Floor plans are accessible online.
+Floor plans and near real-time availability are online.

 The apartments have wood-look floors, walk-in closets and vintage features that include crown moldings, built-in nooks and arched doorways.
 One-bedrooms have space-expanding bay windows.
 Kitchens and baths have been upgraded in a variety of styles.